The McKay correspondence, tilting equivalences, and rationality: Introduction

 \subsection{Acknowledgements}

-We would like to thank Alistair Craw, Bill Fulton, Lutz Hille, Alistair King, Robert Lazarsfeld, Emanuele Macr\`{i}, Markus Perling, and Nick Proudfoot for interesting conversations.
+We would like to thank Pieter Belmans, Alistair Craw, Bill Fulton, Lutz Hille, Alistair King, Robert Lazarsfeld, Emanuele Macr\`{i}, Markus Perling, and Nick Proudfoot for interesting conversations.
 We also thank Katrina Honigs and Jason Lo for comments and corrections.
 We are especially grateful to Emanuele Macr\`{i} for making us aware of the work of Huybrechts \cite{Hu2}.
 The second author would like to thank the Mathematical Sciences Research Institute for providing a wonderful atmosphere in which to work during part of this project.
-The first author is partially supported by NSF RTG grant DMS-0943832.
-The second author is partially supported by the NSF award DMS-1204733.
+During the completion of this work, the first author was partially supported by NSF RTG grant DMS-0943832, and the second author was partially supported by the NSF award DMS-1204733.